KhronosGroup/glslang/README.txt

  -  Initial lexical analysis is done be the preprocessor in MachineIndependent/Preprocessor, and then refined by a GLSL scanner in MachineIndependent/Scan.cpp.
 There is currently no use of flex.

- -  Code is parsed using bison, with the aid of a symbol table and an AST intermediate representation.
+ -  Code is parsed using bison on MachineIndependent/glslang.y with the aid of a symbol table and an AST.
 The symbol table is not passed on to the back-end; the intermediate representation stands on its own.
+    The tree is built by the grammar productions, many of which are offloaded into ParseHelper.cpp, and by Intermediate.cpp.

  -  The intermediate representation is very high-level, and represented as an in-memory tree.
 This serves to lose no information from the original program, and to have efficient transfer of the result from parsing to the back-end.
 In the AST, constants are propogated and folded, and a very small amount of dead code is eliminated.

     To aid linking and reflection, the last top-level branch in the AST lists all global symbols.

  -  The primary algorithm of the back-end compiler is to traverse the tree (high-level intermediate representation), and create an internal object code representation.
 There is an example of how to do this in MachineIndependent/intermOut.cpp.

  -  Reduction of the tree to a linear byte-code style low-level intermediate representation is likely a good way to generate fully optimized code.

+ -  There is currently some dead linker-type code still lying around.